Looking for information on titles and licences in your area?

 The prospecting title holder may not undertake works on the following areas of land:

-- 200 m of a house that is the occupant’s principal place of residence,
+- on or within 200 m of a house that is the occupant’s principal place of residence,

 - over any significant improvements